tcondit/consulting-by-10-30-2017/portfolio/dialogues-part-I.md

 * AGREEMENT: product owner and backlog owner are required at product prioritization meetings; scrum master is optional
 * AGREEMENT: backlog owner and scrum master are required at backlog grooming meeting; sprint team developers are optional
-* AGREEMENT: product owner and sprint team developers may be called upon to fill in gaps in backlog owner's understanding, to help with story grooming and maturation. *[Capulet: maturation?
+* AGREEMENT: product owner and sprint team developers may be called upon to fill in gaps in backlog owner's understanding, to help with story grooming and maturation. *[Tybalt: maturation?
 Mercutio provides a definition.]*
 * AGREEMENT: Stories should come to poker pointing fully groomed.
 All maturation should be completed before the meeting, or the story will be de-prioritized until it's properly groomed.
   * There are two sides to this.
 On one hand, the backlog owner could argue that the story pointing session is the best time to mature the story with the whole sprint team present.
 On the other hand, the developers could (rightly, in my view) argue that a poker planning session is not the time for story maturation.
   *